fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

 To integrate new sensors and actuators into the ROS ecosystem involves writing ROS wrappers around the APIs that we're already using to access these devices.

+## Adding Sensors

+If a sensor already has a Python API it is relatively straightforward to use sensors in ROS.
+First you should always verify that things are working as expected before you start to wrap up a sensor in ROS.
+If you know that the sensor is working, then anything that goes wrong will be a problem with the ROS wrapper, which will make things easier to debug.